Cito/Pinboard-Pin/DEVELOP.md

     npm install

-On Windows, use Node 8.9.0 if installation fails.
+On Windows, use latest Node or Yarn if installation fails.

 Building and testing
 --------------------